Step by Step Guide to Transfer Planning and Applying

 - Choose a major that is best aligned with your transfer goals and stay on track for graduation.

-- Do some Career Exploration or take a Career Assessment to help you clarify your interests and skills and find career areas to explore.
+- Do some Career Exploration and complete Career Coach to help you clarify your interests and skills and find career areas to explore.

 - BHCC regularly hosts admissions representatives from area colleges and universities, see who is coming on our calendar to the right.